 My process for art skill development can be translated and used in math as well.
 If your student is not understanding something or having trouble with a new concept, we can help them to see that it’s not a reflection of their intelligence, potential or their skill.
 Instead, we can help them understand that the struggle to acquire knowledge is an intrinsic part of the learning process.

-Eventually, all of us have to learn to deal with mistake-making, and the frustration of not getting it right away.
-Learning to view mistakes as opportunities is a good skill for all learners.
+Because eventually, they’re going to have to learn to deal with mistake-making too, and the frustration of not getting it right away.
+And so learning to view mistakes as opportunities is a good skill for all learners.

 Math Mistakes and Math Anxiety